davetron5000/naildrivin5.com/_posts/2018-01-19-work-vs-meta-work--delivering-the-right-results.md

 </div>

 Once you do, you are now in the position to make the right trade-offs about meta-work.
 These trade-offs have to be made consciously and with your team.
-For example, I see teams that maintain old code (2+ years :), brig on  a new member that wants to set up a style-checking system like Rubocop or Checkstyle.
+For example, I see teams that maintain old code (2+ years :), bring on  a new member that wants to set up a style-checking system like Rubocop or Checkstyle.

 These systems are classic examples of meta-work.
 Setting them up